 Work out your communications e.g Mobile and Broadband

 This is crucial for most people- how your mobile and internet connection are going to work abroad.
-Most mobile companies will provide decent roaming and call packages for use abroad, ditto with internet.
+Most mobile companies will provide decent roaming and call packages for use abroad, and ditto with the internet, so check out what your provider has to offer.
+You might also want to look into the best VPN service available to you, as it may help to ensure smoother internet access and protect your data from hackers on unknown networks while abroad.
 Another thing to look into is cloud communications and storage, where you have your company’s files securely at your fingertips wherever you are in the world.

 Keep a constant eye on travel news